-Alma was born May 9, 1929 in Carbonear Newfoundland.
+Alma was born May 9, 1929, in Heart’s Content, Newfoundland.
 She was the fifth child of Joshua and Elsie Homer (nee Bonner).
 She was preceded by sisters Mona, Pearl and Ruth, brother Charlie and survived by brothers George, Joe and Gerald.

-Alma also lived in Hearts Content before leaving Newfoundland for Toronto in 1949.
-As a young women Alma worked at a variety of jobs, but spent many years with Sears in the women’s department.
+Alma left Newfoundland for Toronto in 1949.
+As a young woman, Alma worked at a variety of jobs but spent many years with Sears in the women’s department.
 Alma was a fashion plate in those days, and at 5’9” she could wear it all, which she did.
 She loved to dress up for a night out and could party with the best of them.
 In 1954 on Valentines Day, at the Woodbine Hotel in Toronto, she met the love of her life Albert Cerilli.
 He bought two beers for twenty-five cents and thanked Alma’s friend, the girl he was with, for introducing them because Alma was the girl he was going to marry.
 It was love at first sight when the charismatic Italian met the fun-loving Newfoundlander.
-On June 18, 1954 they were married and spent sixty-four happy years together.
+On June 18, 1954, they were married and spent sixty-four happy years together.

 Alma did the driving in the Cerilli household, covering the continent on summer road trips and camping with dogs and boats in tow.
 The summers tenting across Canada or at Falcon Lake and Riding Mountain ensured her kids grew a love of the wilderness and were comfortable in nature.
 Alma believed kids should play outside not watch TV and she encouraged her kids to be as active as she was.
 To keep her striking figure, Alma tried all the exercise gadgets from the 70’s and the basement was like a gym.
-Up until a few years ago Alma made the trip most everyday to the YMCA on Kimberly Ave. for her swimming.
+Up until a few years ago, Alma made the trip most every day to the YMCA on Kimberly Ave. to swim.